CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 In terms of treasure, Mosk carries a belt pouch containing 33 silver pieces and wears an eye patch fashioned from black leather and adorned with semiprecious stones (worth 50 bronze coins).
 He also possesses an iron key capable of locking and unlocking all doors in the Redbrand hideout.

-#### Awarding Experience Points
+#### Awarding Skill & Destiny Points

-For experience points, divide 600 XP equally among the characters if the party manages to defeat the Ferralkins.
+For Skill & Destiny Points, divide 600 XP equally among the characters if the party manages to defeat the Ferralkins.

 ### 10. Common Room